Delphi-BFT/tool/README.md

 ## The Paper

-A preprint of the paper is now available: https://www.researchgate.net/publication/363136002_Simulating_BFT_Protocol_Implementations_at_Scale
+A preprint of the paper is now available.

 Citing the paper: